 1. The Anthem & Visual Identity

-The Visual: The ads were vibrant, fast-cut, and featured diverse groups of people connecting over a Coke.
-The animated "happiness bubbles" and the iconic red disc with the dynamic opening script became instantly recognizable.
+The official launch came with a reworked version of "Sleepwalker" by The All-American Rejects.
+The song was transformed into an upbeat, energetic anthem that perfectly captured the feeling of youthful liberation and positivity.
+Visually, the ads were vibrant, fast-cut, and featured diverse groups of people connecting over a Coke.
+The animated "happiness bubbles" and the iconic red disc with the dynamic opening script became instantly recognizable, creating a unique visual language.

-Watch (Original Launch Ad):
+View on YouTube (Original Launch Ad):

 2. "Happiness Machines" & "Happiness Trucks"

-Watch (Happiness Machine):
+View on YouTube (Happiness Machine):

 3. "Happiness is Movement"

-4. Integration of "Happiness" into the Product
+4. Integration into the Product

 The Strategic Brilliance & Legacy